-Navigating the airport and waiting for your departure are probably some of the most stressful parts of traveling – especially if you’re traveling solo.
-There are a million “what ifs?” racing through your mind as you carry your luggage into the airport and check-in for your departure.
-Here are some helpful tips from the Contiki travel experts to help you conquer the headaches of airport security, checked baggage, and so on!
+Navigating the airport and waiting for your departure are probably some of the most stressful parts of travelling - especially if you're travelling solo.
+There are a million "what ifs?" racing through your mind as you carry your luggage into the airport and check-in for your departure.

 Tip #1: Don't be late

 This seems like a no-brainer, but it can happen to the best of us.
 Give yourself ample time to get to the airport, find your terminal, check-in, navigate the security line, and hop on your plane.
 The rule of thumb for international flights is to arrive at least 3 hours in advance.
 It might seem excessive, but if you’re traveling during peak travel time, then you’ll want to be able to have everything taken care of and be calm and relaxed before you board your flight – including one last trip to the restroom before the long haul.
 There’s nothing worse than the feeling of stress and anxiety when you get to the airport.
 This is the start of your vacation!
 Make it smooth sailing right from the beginning.